Jorge Agostini: Death

 On 9 June 1955, Agostini was at the home of Dr. René de la Huerta, a leading member of the influential Agrupación Católica Universitaria, in Vedado holding a secret meeting with other insurrection leaders Menelao Mora, Lomberto Díaz, and the Orthodox Party jurist Pelayo Cuervo Navarro.
 At approximately eight o'clock in the evening Pelayo Cuervo Navarro approached de la Huerta's home in his car and saw armed police surrounding the home, causing him to avoid the area and give them notice by phone.
-Inside the house, Agostini was dinning with de la Huerta and his family until he became aware of the situation outside the residence.
+Inside the house, Agostini was dining with de la Huerta and his family until he became aware of the situation outside the residence.
 As he had done in the previous 1954 raid, he quickly grabbed one of de la Huerta's medical gowns and a doctor's bag where he hid a gun.
 Agostini leapt over the back wall of de la Huerta's home and entered the back of the nearby Anglo-American Clinic but was surrounded and captured by the National Police Investigations Bureau.

 While he was held in detention, an argument ensued between the head of the National Police Investigations Bureau, Colonel Orlando Piedra, and the head of the Naval Intelligence Service, Julio S. Laurent over which respective body held jurisdiction over the handling of Agostini.
 Laurent demanded that Agostini be turned over to him, claiming superior orders.
 Without waiting for an answer Laurent went to a car and pulled Agostini out.
 He resisted and Laurent struck him in the face with the end of his submachine gun, causing Agostini to fall and break his right cheekbone.
 Laurent and Sergeant Heriberto Izquierdo then executed him.
 Forensic autopsy reports documented twenty-three perforations for close-range shots of less than one meter.